AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 For each of these gates, there is a three-tiered structure for issues identified by the gate.

-* **Critical** - These are issues which cause an immediate failure of the pipeline.
+* **Critical** - Issues that cause an immediate failure of the pipeline.
-* **Important** - These are issues which cause the pipeline to enter a paused state.
-A deployment manager, project manager, or business owner can either override the issues, in which case the pipeline proceeds, or they can accept the issues, in which case the pipeline stops with a failure.
-Override of important failures are subject to a [timeout.](/help/using/code-deployment.md#timeouts)
+* **Important** - Issues that cause the pipeline to enter a paused state.
+A deployment manager, project manager, or business owner can either override the issues.
+If they do, the pipeline proceeds as intended.
+Alternatively, they can accept the issues, causing the pipeline to stop with a failure.
+Override of important failures are subject to a [timeout](/help/using/code-deployment.md#timeouts).
-* **Info** - These are issues which are provided purely for informational purposes and have no impact on pipeline execution.
+* **Info** - Issues that are provided purely for informational purposes and have no impact on pipeline execution.

 >[!NOTE]
 >